Human Resource Management

 Human Resource Management Courses

 Training and staff development from a human resource perspective will be addressed.
-Employee orientation, career planning and development, cross training, management development and succession planning are covered.
-This course also addresses learning styles, technical needs assessment, choosing instructors and programs and program evaluation and modification.
+Employee orientation, career planning and development, cross training, management development, and succession planning are covered.
+This course also addresses learning styles, technical needs assessment, selecting facilitators/instructors, selecting appropriate modality, determining and setting training outcomes and goals, evaluating effectiveness, and achieved outcomes.

-This course will focus upon the planning and implementing of a total compensation system, including practical experience in job analysis, salary survey and the development of a structured pay policy.
-An environmental study of the effects of compensation on behavior and legal implications of salary grades will also be included.
+This course will focus upon the planning, implementing, and management of a total compensation system, including practical experience in job analysis, salary survey, the development of a structured pay policy, benefit analysis, perquisites (perqs) analysis, and developing a full benefits package.
+An in-depth review of the role of the organization, government entities, unions, and employees as they impact the design and administration of a total compensation system.

 This course provides a legal and practical overview of employee relations and labor relations in both union and nonunion environments.
-Communication styles, facilitation, grievances and discipline handling, crisis interventions, conflict resolution, labor relations and the role of government in human resource management are addressed.
-It also emphasizes compliance issues, including OSHA, employee assistance, harassment and substance abuse.
+Communication styles, facilitation, grievances and discipline handling, crisis interventions, conflict resolution, labor relations, and the role of government in human resource management are addressed.
+It also emphasizes compliance issues, including OSHA, employee assistance, harassment, and discrimination.